MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ms.date: 02/23/2022
 ---

-# Create a managed private endpoints for Azure Data Explorer (public preview)
+# Create a managed private endpoints for Azure Data Explorer

 Managed private endpoints are required to connect to Azure resources that are highly protected.
 In this article you will learn how to create a managed private endpoint and connect it to your data source.